jaxon-php/jaxon-dialogs/README.md

 Configuration
 -------------

-This package defines 3 config options to set the default library to be used resp. for modal, alert and confirmation dialogs.
+This package defines 3 config options in the `default` section to set the default library to be used resp. for modal, alert and confirmation dialogs.
-A 4th config option allow to load additional libraries into the page.
+The `libraries` config option allows to load additional libraries into the page.
+The `confirm` section contains options for the confirm dialog.

 Specific options can also be set for each library.